Anna Kikina

 Anna Yuryevna Kikina (Анна Юрьевна Кикина; born 27 August 1984) is a Russian engineer and cosmonaut, selected in 2012.
 She is the only female cosmonaut currently in active service at Roscosmos.
-She made her first flight to space in 2023 to the International Space Station (ISS) aboard SpaceX Crew-5, the first Roscosmos cosmonaut to fly aboard a U.S. spacecraft since 2002.
+She made her first flight to space in 2022 to the International Space Station (ISS) aboard SpaceX Crew-5, the first Roscosmos cosmonaut to fly aboard a U.S. spacecraft since 2002.
 During her time on the ISS, Kikina served as a flight engineer during the long-duration Expedition 68 mission.

+Spaceflights

-SpaceX Crew-5
+NASA SpaceX Crew-5

 In December 2021, Roscosmos Director General Dmitry Rogozin announced she would fly on an "American commercial spacecraft" in September 2022, while a NASA astronaut would take her seat on Soyuz making her the first Russian cosmonaut to fly a Crew Dragon and the first Roscosmos cosmonaut to fly aboard a U.S. spacecraft since 2002.
 In October 2022, the commercial flight launched as the SpaceX Crew-5 Crew Dragon.

 On 11 March 2023, the SpaceX Crew-5 returned to Earth after 157 days.
 The flight lasted about 19 hours, and their capsule landed in the Gulf of Mexico.

+Soyuz MS-29

+On July 1 2025, she was confirmed as a flight engineer on the Soyuz MS-29 flight, as well as a flight engineer for ISS Expeditions 74/75.
+She launched on July 14 2026 with her crewmates, Soyuz commander Pyotr Dubrov, and American flight engineer Anil Menon.
+They docked roughly 3 hours later with the Prichal nadir port on the ISS.
+She and the crew are scheduled to return to Earth in April 2027.